 Mac used his relatively massive touring platform to spread the same love he was shown, bringing budding artists like Rapsody, Casey Veggies, and Joey Bada$$ on some of their first trips across the country and the world.
 Even his most unpolished work, Blue Slide Park, features the zeal and flow of an MC who knew what great rap records sounded like.
 There was a world of musical knowledge bouncing around in the young rapper’s head, and new friendships forged on stages and in studios would inspire him to hit the books even further.

 “A lot of what happens at Mac's studio is organic,” Vince Staples told Complex in 2013.
 “The TDE niggas are up there.
 Mac's artists are there a lot.
-There's actually a lot of people at Mac's house, like Big Pooh, Michael Rapaport, and some pop stars.
+There's a lot of people at Mac's house, like Big Pooh, Michael Rapaport, and some pop stars.
 I met Macklemore at Mac's house.”

 Sessions like these inspired the eclectic haze of Mac's sophomore album, Watching Movies with the Sound Off, its more cohesive mixtape cousin Faces, and Staples’ breakout mixtape Stolen Youth, which he produced in full.
-Mac's growing skillset didn’t just put him in the studio with hip-hop greats both past and present, his curiosity actively helped connect the dots.
+Mac's growing skillset didn’t just put him in the studio with hip-hop greats, both past and present; his curiosity actively helped connect the dots.
 Aside from sharpened bars, Watching Movies was a Who’s Who of the underground and mainstream: raps from Earl Sweatshirt, ScHoolboy Q, Jay Electronica, Ab-Soul, and Loaded Lux bounced over beats from Flying Lotus, Alchemist, Clams Casino, and Mac himself under the pseudonym Larry Fisherman.
 The “little nigga from Pittsburgh,” a nickname bestowed upon Mac by Q on the first day they met, was gathering rap’s best and brightest around the campfire of his smirking introspection.

 As his career continued to bloom, Mac kept his ears to the clouds.
-In 2013, his Space Migration Tour and subsequent live album Live From Space boasted appearances from The Internet, Chance The Rapper, and Future on its stages and tracklist.
+In 2013, his Space Migration Tour and the subsequent live album Live From Space boasted appearances from The Internet, Chance The Rapper, and Future on its stages and tracklist.
 Never one to rest on his laurels, Mac would then dip into some pitch-shifted horrorcore on his Delusional Thomas side project, an excursion similar to his lounge jazz/funk outing in 2012 as Larry Lovestein & The Velvet Revival.
 Those experiments culminated in jazzy boom bap blended with trap bangers—and features from Miguel, Chief Keef, and Little Dragon—on his Warner Bros. debut GO:OD AM, which would prove to be the crest of Mac's second-act career sunrise.

 Mac was the teenage hip-hop head clamoring for Phonte and Skyzoo features and the young man sweating bullets over winning over Stephen Colbert’s late-night crowd.
 He is the six degrees of separation between Michael Christmas, Lil B, Curren$y, Mike Jones, Thundercat, Jay Electronica, Sean Price, Dev Hynes, Rick Ross, and John Mayer.
 He is Earl Sweatshirt's inspiration.
 He is the white affirmative action slot anointed by JAY-Z himself.